-Welcome to Penrose Real Estate
+Welcome to Penrose Real Estate law

-Board of the Association of Owners
+Board of the Association of Owners (VVE)

-In practice, the purchase or sale of a business premise, shop or residence (or a portfolio) often follows the same pattern.
-Once the choice is made, there follows an offer, which at first may be indicative.
-An offer is generally made subject to a number of preconditions.
-These are also called resolutive conditions, such as a building survey clause or a financing arrangement clause.
-The agreement in principle is often set down in a Letter of Intent or a Term Sheet.
-After that follows the technical, financial, legal due diligence and tax due diligence.
-The sale and purchase agreement is then drawn up and has to be evaluated.
-Simultaneously, as a rule, the bank financing and securities tend to be arranged.
-Once the purchase agreement has been evaluated, agreed and signed, it is time for the transfer of the building(s), payment and establishment of the securities, all to be executed by the Dutch civil-law notary.
+In practice, the purchase or sale of a business premise, shop or residence (or a portfolio) in the Netherlands often occurs by the same pattern.
+After selection, there is an offer, which at first may be indicative.
+In the Netherlands, an offer is generally made subject to a number of preconditions.
+These are also called conditions for dissolution, such as a building construction survey clause or a financing arrangement clause.
+From a corporate perspective, the principle agreement is often laid down in a Letter of Intent or a Term Sheet.
+Thereafter the technical, financial, legal due diligence and tax due diligence will take place.
+In general, then the Dutch law sale and purchase agreement is drawn up and the bank financing and securities are being arranged.
+Once the purchase agreement has been evaluated, agreed and signed, the building(s) will be transferred and the payment and establishment of the securities will be executed through the Dutch civil-law notary.

 Real Estate contracts

 The purchase and sale of real estate, the financing of real estate, mortgage rights and the rental of property know its own particular contract according to Dutch law.
 Notably the rental or lease of office space is legally regulated differently compared to the rental or lease of residence or a retail space.
 The rental agreements therefore differ on subjects such as the options for temporary rental, price increases, termination and the possibility of eviction.

 Penrose has lawyers specialised in real estate matters who are pleased to advise and assist you.
 Please do not hesitate to contact us.